-First part of planning should be knowing your budget well ahead of the move.
-From there, explore ways to save by minimizing the cost of the big move as much as possible.
+The first part of planning should be setting your budget.
+From there, look for ways to save by reducing costs as much as possible.

-Once you figure out how much you need to set aside for the move, you will get a clearer idea of whether or not a personal loan for moving is right for you.
+Once you have a good idea of how much to set aside for your move, you will likely know if you will need a loan for moving expenses.
 So where do you start?

 - Moving insurance